 PACE financing program allows homeowners to make energy-efficient upgrades, such as a solar system, to their homes without initial money down.
 Their solar project is funded by paying the costs through the resident’s property taxes.
 Be sure to check if this program is available in your county.

 California also gives a property tax exemption for those who have installed solar panels.
 Usually, the value of a home goes up by an average of 4.1 percent with the installation of a solar energy system.
 Factoring in the state’s high real estate prices, this can add approximately $20,000 to your property’s selling price for a 5kW system.

 But thanks to the state’s Property Tax Exclusion for Solar Energy Systems, you will not be billed any additional amount on your property taxes despite the value increase – thus giving you a 100 percent exemption.
 This incentive will remain valid for systems installed until 2024.

 Depending on your location in California, you may get some additional local solar rebates from your municipality, utility service, or city.
 Check with local utilities to see what is available in your area.
 Solar Power Performance Payments, also called production incentives, may also be available in some places.

 Talk to solar installation companies near you for specifics about solar incentives in your area of residence and how to apply for them.
-From 2021 onward, California’s rules will require every new home to be constructed with solar panels – all the more reason to get started now.
-Installing a solar energy system on your property in 2021 means you can take advantage of the many financial incentives that are currently available.
+From 2023 onward, California’s rules will require every new home to be constructed with solar panels – all the more reason to get started now.
+Installing a solar energy system on your property in 2023 means you can take advantage of the many solar incentives that are currently available.